Low Cost MRP Regression

-Electoral Calculus has pioneered advanced regression techniques for analysing polling data.
-We are a leader in applying these methods from mathematics, statistics and computing to market research.
+Electoral Calculus has pioneered regression techniques, including multi-level regression and post-stratification (MRP) methods for analysing polling data.
+We are a leader in this area, applying methods from mathematics, statistics and computing to political and market research.

 What are regression (MRP) methods?

-Regression methods are statistical tools for analysing polling.
-They include the well-known MRP process (multi-level regression and post-stratification), but extend beyond that to a wider class called RPP (regularized prediction and post-stratification).
-These methods, which have features in common with some supervised machine learning techniques from the IT industry, enable us to give deeper insight to clients and deliver more accurate results.
+Regression methods are statistical powerful tools we use to analyse polling data and they include the well-known MRP process (multi-level regression and post-stratification).
+These methods, which have features in common with some supervised machine learning techniques in the IT industry, allow us to provide clients with deeper insights and deliver more accurate results.

-We also believe in demystifying these approaches, explaining the basic principles, and helping you find the best regression techniques for your particular project.
+We also believe in demystifying these approaches, explaining the basic principles, and helping you find the best regression techniques for your particular project, whether it is political or commercial in nature.

-“Regression works by polling a set of people and asking them not just the target questions (such as voting intention) but also for other facts about themselves.”
+“Regression works by polling a set of people and asking them not just your target questions (such as voting intention) but also other facts about themselves.”

-Regression works by polling a set of people and asking them not just the target questions (such as voting intention) but also for other facts about themselves.
-These facts, which are known as "predictors", can include demographic characteristics such as age, gender, location, and education as well as political characteristics like their votes in previous elections and the political alignment of their constituency.
+Regression works by polling a set of people and asking them not just your target questions (such as voting intention) but also other facts about themselves.
+In other words, as well as gauging people's attitudes on the target question (target attitudes), the polling also gathers these other facts, known as "predictors".
+These can include demographic characteristics such as age, gender, location, and education as well as political characteristics like their votes in previous elections and the political alignment of their constituency.
 So far, this is just like conventional polling.

-But the next stage is different.
+However, the next stage is different.
 Now we "regress" people's target attitudes against their predictor variables.
 In other words, we estimate the statistical relationship between the various predictor variables and someone's target attitude.
-For example, we might find that younger people are more likely to vote Labour and Green and that older people are more likely to vote Conservative and Brexit.
-Or that someone in the south of England is more likely to vote Liberal Democrat than a similar person in the north.
-These links are usually not surprising, but the important thing is that we can quantify each relationship in numerical terms.
+For example, we might find that younger people are more likely to vote Labour and Green and that older people are more likely to vote Conservative and Reform.
+Or that someone in the south of England is more likely to prefer a particular product compared to a similar person in the north.
+These links are often just common sense, but the important thing is that we can quantify each relationship in numerical terms.

 What are the benefits of regression techniques?